IHE/RAD.IMR/input/pagecontent/volume-1.md

 #### 1:XX.4.1.5 Image References in Report

-Each image reference may references
+Each image reference in a report may reference:
 - a single image (e.g., Frame 10)
 - a range of images across multiple single-frame objects (e.g., Object 3-5) or within a multi-frame object (e.g., Frame 10-12)
 - a discrete set of images (e.g., Frame 10,14,17)